kni-labs/rrssb/README.md

  </ul>
 ```

-- Buttons will automatically fill to the size of the ul `rrssb-buttons`.
+- Buttons will automatically flow to the size of the ul `rrssb-buttons`.
+If you need them to be a fix size wrap a fixed-width container around `rrssb-buttons.`
 - Only copy the `li`s of the buttons you want.
 - Adding a class of `popup` to the anchor tag for each share button will make the share dialog open in a popup, rather than a new window.
 - Each sharing URL requires various parameters that allow you to pass through messaging in the sharing dialog.
 A useful tool for URI escaping any messaging that needs to pass through the share URL can be found [**here**](http://meyerweb.com/eric/tools/dencoder/).

-3) Link to the .js file at the bottom of your page:
+**3) Link to the .js file at the bottom of your page:**

 ```html
 <script src="js/rrssb.min.js"></script>
 ```

 #### Other install options: